michalkasparek/kindle-clippings/README.md

 A fork of Levien van Zon's great kindle-clippings script: https://github.com/lvzon/kindle-clippings

-- Exports the highlights and notes to markdown
+- Exports the highlights and notes to markdown.
-- Familiar with Czech characters and time/date format
+- Familiar with Czech characters and time/date format.

-Usage remains the same: `./extract-kindle-clippings.py [<My Clippings.txt file> [<output directory>]]`
+Usage remains the same: `./extract-kindle-clippings.py [<My Clippings.txt file> [<output directory>]]`.

-Runs smoothly on Windows
+Runs smoothly on Windows.